 Sixty-two percent of healthcare candidates expect an employer response within 72 hours of applying, and missing that window causes a 31% spike in candidate ghosting, according to the Recruitics 2025 Healthcare Talent Survey.
 In a market with a 9.6% vacancy rate, losing nearly a third of your applicants to slow follow-up is a self-inflicted wound.

-Why 72 hours?
-Because nurses applying for jobs are often doing it between shifts.
-They're applying to multiple positions simultaneously, and the first employer to respond has a massive advantage.
-If your hiring process takes a week just to send an acknowledgment email, those candidates have already scheduled interviews elsewhere.
+Seventy-two hours matters because nurses applying for jobs are often doing it between shifts.
+Multiple positions get applications simultaneously, and the first employer to respond has a massive advantage.
+Take a week just to send an acknowledgment email, and those applicants have already scheduled interviews elsewhere.

 Three fixes that work:

-Some health systems are taking this further by implementing same-day phone screens for nursing applicants.
-When a qualified RN applies at 9 AM, a recruiter calls by noon, and an interview is scheduled by end of day.
-These organizations aren't just meeting the 72-hour window - they're compressing the entire process into a single day.
-That's the kind of speed that wins talent in a market with 189,100 openings per year.
+Some health systems implement same-day phone screens for nursing applicants.
+At 9 AM a qualified RN applies, by noon a recruiter calls, by end of day an interview is scheduled.
+Forward-thinking systems aren’t just meeting the 72-hour window - they’re compressing the entire process into a single day.
+Speed like that wins talent in a market with 189,100 openings per year.

 How Do You Build a Passive Clinician Pipeline?

-The NSI Report's 83-day time-to-fill for experienced RNs isn't just a recruiting problem - it's a planning problem.
+Eighty-three days to fill an experienced RN role is not just a recruiting problem - it’s a planning problem.
 Organizations that maintain a warm pipeline of pre-screened clinical candidates fill roles weeks faster than those starting from scratch every time a position opens.

 Building a healthcare talent pipeline means engaging candidates before you have an open req.
 That looks different from other industries because of how clinical career paths work.